How to Preserve Pomegranates

 Combine pomegranate juice, lemon juice, and pectin in a 4- or 5-quart pot.
 Bring to a boil over medium-high heat, stirring constantly.
 Stir in sugar until well blended; return to a boil and continue boiling, uncovered, stirring occasionally for 2 minutes.
 Remove jelly from heat.

 Let stand a minute to allow foam to form; then carefully skim off the foam.
 Pour hot jelly quickly into hot half pint jars, filling jars to within about 1/4 inch of tops.
 Carefully wipe off rim of jar.
 Put lid on each jar as it is filled, screwing ring band on hand tight.
-Process in hot water bath for 10 minutes.
+Process in hot water bath according to altitude chart below.

 Cool jars away from drafts on a towel.
 If jars do not seal, refrigerate.
 Label sealed jars and store in a cool, dark area.